Change the messaging to increase the appeal of voluntary offsetting schemes

-In “Improving Carbon Offsetting Appeals in Online Airplane Ticket Purchasing: Testing New Messages, and Using New Test Methods” , researches said that pictorial and short textual information around three key themes – effectiveness, transparency and choice – work best.
+In "Improving Carbon Offsetting Appeals in Online Airplane Ticket Purchasing: Testing New Messages, and Using New Test Methods”, researchers said that pictorial and short textual information around three key themes - effectiveness, transparency and choice - work best.

-Participants in a study were given messages around carbon offsetting, using the Australian airline Qantas as an example.
+Participants in a study were given messages about carbon offsetting, using the Australian airline Qantas as an example.

 The boilerplate message that Qantas had at the time was “Want to fly carbon neutral?
 By flying carbon neutral you will be helping to conserve the environment and nourish communities."